bitcoin-sv/ts-sdk/docs/auth.md

 + **certificates**
   + The list of certificates to include in the response.

+Throws

+Will throw an error if the transport fails to send the message.

 #### Method stopListeningForCertificatesReceived

 Cancels and unsubscribes a certificatesReceived listener.